Archive

 As the COVID-19 pandemic took root, its uneven impact on the lives of New Yorkers became painfully clear.
 While our city’s well-resourced communities quickly purchased expertise necessary to navigate a changed world, neighborhoods where many of our essential workers live did not have the same access and resources.

 What began as a responsive six-week sprint developed into a platform for enduring partnerships and collective activism.
-Scroll down to learn more about each team and what they’re working on this year.
+Scroll down to learn more about each team.

-Neighborhoods Now is made possible through a grant from Wells Fargo’s Open for Business Fund.
+Neighborhoods Now was made possible through a grant from Wells Fargo’s Open for Business Fund.

 Funding provided by